dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 Test tearing and branching in React concurrent rendering

+Caveat: These tests are originally designed for obsolete concurrent mode.
+We should revisit them for new concurrent rendering feature.

 ## Introduction

 React 18 is coming with a new feature called "concurrent rendering".